Dynamically emergent correlations in Brownian particles subject to simultaneous non-Poissonian resetting protocols: Conclusion

 By exploiting the renewal structure of the dynamics we have shown that the joint distribution of the particle positions in the NESS has a conditionally independent and identically distributed (CIID) structure.
 This solvable structure enabled the computation of a broad range of observables, including the single-particle density, extreme value statistics, order statistics, gap statistics, and full counting statistics, by expressing them as averages over diffusive processes conditioned on a fixed elapsed time since the last reset.
 These averages are taken over the distribution \( h(\tau) = r\tilde{h}(r\tau) \), which represents the normalized probability density of a time interval \( \tau \) without a reset.
 While the detailed forms of these observables depend on the specific shape of \( \tilde{h}(z) \), their characteristic scales are universal, determined solely by the diffusion coefficient \( D \) and the typical reset rate \( r \).
 We have identified three universality classes based on the tail behavior of \( \tilde{h}(z) \): stretched-exponential, power-law, and bounded support.
 Each class leads to distinct asymptotic forms for the scaling functions associated with the observables studied, namely \( R(z) \), \( S(z) \), \( D(z) \), and \( H(k) \), which describe the single-particle density, order and extreme value statistics, gap statistics, and full counting statistics, respectively.
 Beyond these class-dependent behaviors, we have also found fully universal features in each scaling function, governed solely by the value of \( \tilde{h}(0) \).
 Our theoretical predictions were illustrated and validated numerically through two explicit examples, alongside the classical Poissonian case, each representing one of the universality classes.

 Our work provides a nice example of stochastic control of non-equilibrium stationary states (NESS) in the sense that, by tuning the resetting interval distribution $\psi(\tau)$, we can generate a whole class of tunable NESS that have, in addition, an exactly solvable CIID structure.
 This framework illustrates a mechanism to build a strongly correlated NESS out of noninteracting particles.
-In this sense, the correlations in the NESS in this class of models are emergent, and not directly built in an energy function, as in equilibrium systems.
+In this sense, the correlations in the NESS in this class of models are emergent and not directly built into an energy function, as in equilibrium systems.
 An added bonus of such a NESS is its CIID structure that enables exact computations of several physical observables, despite the fact that the NESS is strongly correlated.
 This is particularly valuable given that strongly correlated non-equilibrium systems are in general poorly understood, and it is often not even possible to compute explicitly their steady states.
 Having a class of correlated models where the steady state is explicitly accessible, and where a wide range of physically measurable observables can be exactly computed, offers an important opportunity to gain insight into the behavior of out-of-equilibrium systems.
-Future directions include extending this approach to other many-body systems including interacting ones (see for instance the recent study of resetting Dyson Brownian motions~\cite{biroli2025resetting}).
-Recent experimental realizations of stochastic resetting with colloidal particles \cite{Besga_2020,Experimental_3,Experimental_1,Many-BodyColloidalDynamics...,biroli2025exp} open the door to exploring the effects of direct interactions in many-body systems under resetting, such as hard-core or hydrodynamic forces.
-Moreover, since resetting can be applied to generic many-body stochastic processes \cite{SR_review}, our method might be useful to study other interacting many-body systems, such as the resetting Ising model~\cite{magoni2020ising}, fluctuating interfaces \cite{gupta2014fluctuating}, hard-core lattice gases \cite{basu2019symmetric}, etc.
+Future directions include extending this approach to other many-body systems, including interacting ones (see for instance the recent study of resetting Dyson Brownian motions~\cite{biroli2025resetting}).